almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 Kdenlive is a video editing tool.
 It can also be used to modify audio files.
 The show intro audio file was modified with Kdenlive to have the voice over and background music on the same track.
 You can download the latest version from <a href="https://kdenlive.org/" target="_blank">its website</a>.

+#### Xlights

+The music and light sequences are timed together using Xlights.
+This software is open source and runs on most operating systems, including Windows, Linux, and Mac.
+You can download the latest release <a href="https://github.com/smeighan/xLights" target="_blank">from the repository</a>.

+For assistance with configuring or issues with xLights, you can post in the
+<a href="https://www.facebook.com/groups/xLights" target="_blank">Official xLights Support Group</a>.

 ### Song updates are posted to Twitter.
 How does that work?